section-engineering-education/engineering-education/content/articles/java-singleton-design-pattern/index.md

 ### Overview of Singleton design pattern
 The term "singleton" refers to a component that only has one instance.
 By preventing the construction of a class, it guarantees that only one entity of the class resides within the Java virtual machine.

 In Java, a Singleton class facilitates the creation of only one instance.
-This one object or instance is accessible to all other classes.

-Fields that are unique to each case if we have such a feature like a class, such as the unique or static components, will only be used once.
+And, this one object or instance provides global access to all other classes.
+Fields that are unique to each other and have such a feature like a class, such as the unique or static components, will only be used once.

 #### Purpose of using a Singleton class function
 One of the fundamental goals that a singleton type has is to reduce the number of entities that would be created to only one.
 This guarantees that to get the components, like a socket or database connection, is controlled.